Faleb/CV-Project-2/README.md

 # CV-Project-2
-Statistical analysis of cryptocurrency data using SQL
+This project is a statistical analysis of cryptocurrency data using SQL Server to demonstrate my skills.